universal-ember/ember-primitives/docs-app/public/docs/5-floaty-bits/floating-ui.md

 # Floating UI

-The `FloatingUI` component (and modifier) provides a wrapper for using [Floating UI](https://floating-ui.com/), for associating a floating element to an anchor element (such as for menus, popovers, etc.
+The `FloatingUI` component provides a wrapper for using [Floating UI](https://floating-ui.com/), for associating a floating element to an anchor element (such as for menus, popovers, etc).

 <Callout>